dinhanhthi/dinhanhthi.com/posts/2020-11-24-for-me-only.md

 toc: true # `false` to hide toc
 notfull: true # if the post is not good enough
 hide: true # if don't want to show it on index
+private: true # (if the post comes from external source) a private link
 ```

 ## Other components